 Thomas’ Lane Yard, a significant affordable homes and mixed-use regeneration scheme, was approved by Planning Committee in April 2025.
 The project, along with the renovation of the former Catford Constitutional Club (CCC), is part of the first phase of the Catford Town Centre Framework (CTCF) adopted by the council in 2021.

-The development aims to deliver:
+The development will deliver: